k8svisual/vpk/public/docs/snapshot.md

 ---

-Viewing any infomation within VpK requires the user to connect to a snapshot of K8 information.
+Viewing any infomation within VpK requires the user to connect to a snapshot of Kubernetes information.
 This should be the first task any time the application is started.
-Using the dropdown with the _"Select snapshot"_ value shown select the desired option.
+At the top of the screen from drop-down with the __"Select option"__ value shown select the desired option to create or obtain a snapshot.

 <br>